 - Expert catering teams creating delicious menus from freshly-prepared ingredients

 - A range of safe visiting options for loved ones.
 We appreciate the government-imposed limit on face-to-face contact with family and friends during the pandemic is upsetting, and so have invested significantly to provide options bespoke to individual homes.
 Check with the home manager for details

 - Care teams skilled in technology to help our residents connect by Skype, Facetime, or our new app for sharing photos, videos, updates and memories

 - Creative activity programmes developed by our in-house team of wellness coordinators, from person-centred activities to home-wide events, such as our hugely popular Summer of Sport 2020 activity, which saw care home residents taking part in a range of sporting challenges in disciplines such as basketball, football and table tennis, a huge hit on social media, check out #SummerofSport2020 to find out more.

 We understand that you will have many questions about finding your loved one a care home during this time and the information on these pages aims to give you some clarity.Find out more

-- Anchor Hanover on Call, our 24-hour emergency contact.
+- Residents have access to Anchor Hanover on Call, our 24-hour emergency contact service

-- Food deliveries where this is part of the resident's normal service.
+- a catering service where this is part of the resident's normal service

-- Our welfare benefits and energy switching advice service, BeWise.
+- BeWise, our welfare benefits and energy switching advice service

 - Online services for residents to make payments, update details etc.